Birdman (2014)

 I found the acting nods all very much deserved, but the movie had no business winning Best Picture and Best Director as ‘Boyhood’ was a much better movie this year whereas Inarritu himself had so many better movies before, and the Academy only honored his weakest ones.
 The screenplay could have been better, though it is interesting.
 And the dialogue is great throughout, but it has too much needless cursing for sure.

 Birdman is a solid, but very overrated movie.
 Its one-take approach at cinematography simply felt forced more than once, and ‘Rope’ did it way better.
 Edward Norton and Emma Stone are both excellent whereas Michael Keaton gave his career-greatest performance in this role that was pretty much made for him.
 I did like its themes a lot, but it only touches the surface and rarely truly explores them.
-The movie is admirably ambitious, but uneven at execution.
+The movie is admirably ambitious, but wildly uneven in execution.
 It’s thus far from Inarritu’s best.